wiebe-vandendriessche/AIBoMGen/docs/tampering.md

-# This file contains a summery of most tampering possabilities and how they are (or are not) countered in my application
+# This file contains a summary of most tampering possibilities and how they are (or are not) countered in my application

 ## Threats

 ### 1. Tampering inside the uploaded model.keras or model.h5 file

 **Threat**
 A malicious actor could embed a `Lambda` layer inside a TensorFlow/Keras model file (`.keras` or `.h5`).
 The `Lambda` layer allows arbitrary Python code to be serialized and executed when the model is loaded.
 This could lead to remote code execution (RCE), enabling attackers to execute harmful commands on the system, such as creating reverse shells or deleting files.

+In the context of this platform, such an attack could be used to tamper with or disable the measurement tools responsible for generating a trustworthy AIBoM.
+By compromising these tools, an attacker could falsify the recorded artifacts, manipulate the training process metadata, or bypass integrity checks, undermining the trustworthiness of the entire system.

 **Countermeasure in the application**

 - **Safe Mode Loading:** The application uses TensorFlow's `safe_mode=True` option when loading models.
-This ensures that unsafe Lambda deserialization is disallowed, preventing arbitrary code execution during model loading.
+According to the [TensorFlow documentation](https://www.tensorflow.org/api_docs/python/tf/keras/models/load_model), this option ensures that unsafe Lambda deserialization is disallowed, preventing arbitrary code execution during model loading.
 This argument is only applicable to the Keras v3 model format, so only these types of model files are allowed.
-Defaults to True:
+The application enforces this setting by default:

     ```python
     model = tf.keras.models.load_model(model_path, safe_mode=True)
     ```

-- **Restricted Model Loading Environment:** Models are loaded in a controlled and isolated environment to minimize the impact of potential malicious code.
-This ensures that even if a malicious model is loaded, it cannot affect the broader system.
+- **Restricted Model Loading Environment:** Models are loaded in restricted Docker containers configured with only the necessary permissions.
+This minimizes the impact of potential malicious code by isolating the model loading process.
+Additionally, this setup can be extended with the use of sandboxes, virtual machines, or lightweight virtualization technologies such as AWS Firecracker to further enhance security and isolation.
 - **Model Integrity Verification:** When the AIBOM is generated, all materials, including the model, are hashed and included in the BOM.
 This ensures that any injected malicious code in the model file is also hashed and recorded.
 Additionally, the application verifies the integrity of the model by comparing its hash against a trusted reference before loading it.
 If the hashes do not match, the model is flagged as tampered and rejected.

 **Remaining risks**